vi/websocat/doc/endpoints.md

 * `readfile:`

+## RegistryDatagramConnect

+Connect to a virtual intra-Websocat address using a datagram socket

+This is differnt from `registry-send:` that it creates a temporary buffer and can use overlays.
+The buffer is like two `mirror:` endpoints.

+Prefixes:

+* `registry-datagram-connect:`
+* `regdg-c:`

+## RegistryDatagramListen

+Listen for virtual intra-Websocat datagram connections at specified address.

+Connections can be made with `registry-datagrams-connect:` or `registry-send:` endpoints.

+Prefixes:

+* `registry-datagram-listen:`
+* `regdg-l:`

+## RegistrySend

+Send the {socket this endpoint is paired with} to a virtual intra-Websocat address

+Prefixes:

+* `registry-send:`
+* `regsend:`

 ## RegistryStreamConnect

-Connect to a virtual intra-Websocat address using stream socket
+Connect to a virtual intra-Websocat address using a stream socket

+This is differnt from `registry-send:` that it creates a temporary buffer and can use overlays.
+The buffer is like two `mirror:` endpoints.

 Prefixes:

 * `registry-stream-connect:`
+* `regstr-c:`

 ## RegistryStreamListen

-Listen for virtual intra-Websocat stream connections at specified address
+Listen for virtual intra-Websocat stream connections at specified address.

+Connections can be made with `registry-stream-connect:` and `registry-send:` endpoints.

 Prefixes:

 * `registry-stream-listen:`
+* `regstr-l:`

 ## SeqpacketConnect